 For my own unconquerable soul.”

-“For what is a man what has he got?
+Or as Frank Sinatra put it,“For what is a man what has he got?
 If not himself then he has not.

 The record shows I took the blows and did it my way.”